qasimwarraich/VAMR_Summary/VAMR.md

 17. How  can  we  reduce  the  number  of  RANSAC  iterations  for  the  SFM problem?
 (1-and  2-point RANSAC)
+        - We can apply some motion constraints.
+For example if we have a floor bound robot we have a planar motion and do not thus require 6 DoF, 3 is sufficient.
+This allows us to built different $[R|T]$ matrices.
+        - In the case of a train moving on a rail (line motion) we don't need any points as we already have the geometry.
+        - Circular planar motion requires one point.

 18. Bundle Adjustment and Pose Graph Optimization.
 Mathematical expressions and illustrations.
 Pros and cons.